derhansen/derhansen.github.io/_posts/2023-03-23-typo3-table-wizard-limitations.md

 My client however used to copy data from a CSV file and paste it to the `bodytext` field of the table content element.
-Usually, the pasted CSV consisted of **several thousand lines** of data, so the TYPO3 table wizard had to render many thousands of input fields in the table wizard, which was **really slow**.
-But that was not the only limitation I had to deal with, since the data was not saved to the TYPO3 database.
+Usually, the pasted CSV consisted of **several thousand lines** of data, so the TYPO3 table wizard had to render many thousands of input fields in the table wizard, which was **really slow**. ~~But that was not the only limitation I had to deal with, since the data was not saved to the TYPO3 database.
 I quickly realized, that the PHP variable `max_input_vars` was causing this problem, since it was set to `1500` - the minimal recommended value if you use TYPO3.
-Since the table wizard created many thousand input fields for the huge tables, PHP refused to accept all data in the POST request, which resulted in the described problem that not all data was saved.
+Since the table wizard created many thousand input fields for the huge tables, PHP refused to accept all data in the POST request, which resulted in the described problem that not all data was saved.~~ Update 30.03.2023 - the problem with the `max_input_vars` has been [fixed](https://forge.typo3.org/issues/100354) in TYPO3 11.5 and 12.

 The solution for this problem was easy.
 I just disabled the table wizard using a TCA override as shown below: